Student festival guide 2022

 This one is for the indie fans out there, with a brilliant big-name line-up considering this is still a relatively little known festival.

-Since there are so many big acts, it's also a pretty cost-effective option too, although you'll need to pay extra for off-site camping.
+Since there are so many big acts, it's also a pretty cost-effective option too.

 Best of all, the Castle Stage is situated in front of the stunning Southsea Castle, making this one of the most picturesque festivals around.